 How can I be more involved in the association?

-1. Coach -SRYHA is always looking for assistant coaches at all levels.
+1. Coach -SRYHA is always looking for coaches at all levels.
 All coaches are volunteers.
 What better way to be involved with your children than to be out on the ice with them.
-NO EXPERIENCE necessary!
+NO EXPERIENCE is necessary, we will train you!
 Certification is easy and informative.